tomcotter7/notes/rag.md

 Therefore, the only relevant term in BM25 is IDF.
 IDF essentially means the more rare a term is, the more important it is.
 BM42 is a combination of attention scores and IDF score.
 Given an attention matrix, if we take the first row of the matrix, (i.e the [CLS] row) it tells us the importance of each term in the document.
 By taking the attention scores of the [CLS] token, we can look at the attention score for each term in the query.
 This determines if the term is relevant to the document or not.

 This is a useful alternative to BM25, but should be used in conjunction with a dense search.

+NOTE: This was proved to be a false result.
+They have since corrected it, but it now performs on par with BM25.

 ### GISTEmbed